cloudeyalimited/code-server-engineered-by-octopodami/setup.md

 ## Launch Instance

-Within the EC2 Dashboard page, you can do the following to launch a Code-server Engineered by OCTOPODAMI (CEBO) instance:
+Within the EC2 Dashboard page, you can do the following to launch a Code-server Engineered by OCTOPODAMI (CSEO) instance:

 1. Click the **Launch Instance** button or click this button [![Launch Stack](./images/launch-stack.png?raw=true)](https://aws.amazon.com/marketplace/pp/prodview-icx22qpp2vkv2)
 2. Next, click **AWS Marketplace** tab on the left side of the **Choose an Amazon Machine Image (AMI)** page